 The fund may invest more than 35% in securities issued by any one or more of the governments listed in the fund prospectus.
 Such exposure may be combined with the use of derivatives in pursuit of the fund objective.
-It is currently envisaged that the fund's exposure to such securities may exceed 35% in the UK government, although these may vary subject only to those listed in the prospectus.
-The fund allows for the extensive use of derivatives.
+It is currently envisaged that the fund's exposure to such securities may exceed 35% in the governments of Germany, Japan, UK, USA although these may vary subject only to those listed in the prospectus The fund allows for the extensive use of